keittokettu/craigslist_freestuff_repo/README.md

-# craigslist_freestuff_repo
+# craigslist freestuff repo
-findings of web-scraping Craiglist's free stuff listings
+findings of web-scraping Craiglist's free stuff listings, geographically focusing on the Midwest, Western and Central PA, and Rust Belt regions of the USA

+heheheha